mbilgidhis/twitter-nlp/Readme.md

 You can configure the other properties as you required, like `Term to Filter On` if you want to filter based on hastag or search term.

-On this project we need to create a variable which will be saved as `filter` on our table.
+In this project we need to create a variable which will be saved as `filter` on our table.
 Since field `Term to Filter On` can't be `expression language`, we need to fill filter twice on variable and `Term to Filter On`.
 You can create variable by right clicking empty space on workspace, and select `Variables`, create variable named `filter`.
-Fill variable with any filter you like, which needs to be same value with `Term to Filter On` field on `Get Twitter` process properties.
-Or if you prefer not to create variable, go to `Update Record` processor, and change `${filter}` on `/filter` custom properties.
+Fill variable with any filter you like, which needs to be same value with `Term to Filter On` field in `Get Twitter` process properties.
+Or if you prefer not to create variable, go to `Update Record` processor, and change `${filter}` on `/filter` custom properties to your preferred filter .

 ### Grafana
 You can access Grafana from http://[your workstation ip]:3000/ or http://icube-grafana.ddns.net:8080 if you want access my server (it will be available when I am presenting).

 Grafana is an open source solution for running data analytics, pulling up that make sense of the massive amount of data and to monitor our apps with the help of customizable dashboards<sup>[2](https://github.com/mbilgidhis/twitter-nlp#notes)</sup>.
-For more informationa about Grafana you can open [this link](https://grafana.com/).
+For more information about Grafana you can open [this link](https://grafana.com/).

 This project use `sqlite` for Grafana storage configuration.
 You don't need to configure anything to run this project.
 Just run the container and import the dashboard.
 If you prefer to use another storage like `MySQL` or `Postgre`, you need to configure `grafana.ini` below `[database]` segment to db you prefer with its configuration.
 But please prepare db by yourself.